azcpavel/ArduinoJson/_apis/jsonvariant/prettyprintto.md

 ---
-title: JsonObject::prettyPrintTo()
+title: JsonVariant::prettyPrintTo()
-description: The function JsonObject::prettyPrintTo() serializes the JsonObject to create a prettified JSON document.
+description: The function JsonVariant::prettyPrintTo() serializes the JsonVariant to create a prettified JSON document.
-keywords: ArduinoJson,JsonObject,serialize
+keywords: ArduinoJson,JsonVariant,serialize
 layout: api
 tags: api
-api-group: JsonObject
+api-group: JsonVariant
 ---

 ##### Description

-Serializes the `JsonObject` to create a prettified JSON document.
+Serializes the `JsonVariant` to create a prettified JSON document.

-If you want a "minified" JSON document, use [`JsonObject::printTo()`]({{site.baseurl}}/api/jsonobject/printto/)
+If you want a "minified" JSON document, use [`JsonVariant::printTo()`]({{site.baseurl}}/api/jsonvariant/printto/)

 ##### Signatures